-Regional Museums and Galleries Fund
+Regional Museums and Galleries Fund: May 2016

 Museums and galleries are a means by which people engage with arts and heritage.
 Many regional institutions hold important collections which have the power to inspire creativity, motivate artistic expression and stimulate local regeneration.
-In the current climate they face major challenges from funding cuts and curatorial under-provision, reducing their scope to research and display collections and create new exhibitions.
+In the current climate they face increasing challenges from funding cuts and curatorial under-provision, reducing their scope to research and display collections and create new exhibitions.

 The Fund aims to help strengthen regional museums and galleries in the UK.
 We want to help organisations enhance and sustain curatorial development to attract a broader public.

 Our budget in 2016/17 is £500,000.
 We expect to make about five or six grants for periods of two to three years.

 We are keen to fund work which has a legacy within and beyond the organisation.
 We are particularly interested in applications which: